dontbqn/dontbqn.github.io/README.md

   - add php program to extract content of the contact's form
   - ensure that the mobile version is correctly designed and responsive => blason (event.clientX,event.clientY,posX,posY)
   - well presented tooltips on each elements of the coats of arms
+  - timeline popups cards appearing at a certain scrollY